 In the daytime, the lounge is a bright sunlit spot due in part to the glazed roof of the pull-out extension.
 A three-seater sofa sits below the glass ceiling and there are two single chairs spaced around the room.
 Centre stage is the log-burner, sat on a slate topped plinth, and in the corner is a wall-mounted TV and Blu-ray DVD player.

 One of the single chairs opens out to make a small single bed (182 x 77 cm).
+It is best suited to an older child or small adult.

 The large window ledge and woodwork around the pull-out section are all made from wild cherry, harvested and milled on site, here at Coed Cae.
 The pelmet above the pull-out extension window, and the two side tables were from the same oak tree as the timber for the bed.
 The oak wood-paneling at the back of the sofa, along with the wooden crates, enamelled standard lamp and the coffee table were all up-cycled garage finds.